WONG Heang Fine

 CEO, New Business

-Mr QUEK Swee Kuan joined SJ as Chief Executive Officer, New Business on 1 July 2020.
-In this role, Swee Kuan assists the Group CEO in creating new growth engines, driving government engagement and strengthening the economic planning and development services for SJ.
+Mr Quek Swee Kuan joined Surbana Jurong as CEO, New Business on 1 July 2020.
+In this role, Mr Quek assists the Group CEO in driving group-wide strategy and transformation, creating new growth engines and facilitating government engagement.

-Prior to joining SJ, Swee Kuan was the Chief Executive Officer of Sentosa Development Corporation (SDC).
-Under his leadership, SDC underwent a comprehensive reorganisation to transform Sentosa into a leading leisure destination.
+Prior to joining Surbana Jurong, Mr Quek was the Chief Executive Officer of Sentosa Development Corporation (SDC).
+Under his leadership, SDC formulated a strategic plan and underwent a comprehensive reorganisation to transform Sentosa into a leading leisure destination.
 He also spearheaded the development of the Sentosa-Brani Masterplan, laying a strong foundation for Sentosa’s next phase of growth.

-During his 26-year public service career, Swee Kuan served in the Economic Development Board (EDB) and the Singapore Tourism Board (STB).
+During his 26-year public service career, Mr Quek served in the Economic Development Board (EDB) and the Singapore Tourism Board (STB).
 As EDB’s Deputy Managing Director and STB’s Deputy Chief Executive, he helmed international operations for the two boards, responsible for attracting foreign investments and visitors to Singapore through branding, marketing, international relations and business development.
-Swee Kuan drove new economic growth areas and industry clusters such as Consulting Services, Cyber Security, Interactive Digital Media, Integrated Resorts and Singapore Grand Prix.
+Mr Quek drove new economic growth areas and industry clusters such as Consulting Services, Cyber Security, Interactive Digital Media, Integrated Resorts and Singapore Grand Prix.
 For his service in the public sector, he was awarded the Public Administration Medal (Silver) in 2010.